 Read “The New Food Fight” published by Business Office Magazine.
 A group from PCC were interviewed for the article about the food insecurity work at colleges!

-thumbs up Experience Community-Based Learning at PCC
+Experience Community-Based Learning at PCC

 Courses with community-based learning (CBL) provide students with the opportunity to: explore local, national, and/or global issues; broaden their perspectives and enhance critical thinking skills; and become active citizens through community engagement.
 There are numerous courses that have CBL projects every term!